hamDrambus/Scripts/Software/Elmer_readme.txt

 In order to decrease memory consuption (and actually time for loading model) ElmerSolver can be run via terminal:
 	>cd to folder containing mesh
 	>ElmerSolver path/to/solution.sif.bla.bla
-Mind that Elmer libs and bin must be set in LD_LIBRARY_PATH and PATH correspondly (as in official manual).
 No modification to Mesh DB line in .sif header required.